 | Total | ~1,754 |

-Minest Residence clears the full stack — barely — once you apply a realistic vacancy rate for a high-demand rental development.
+This archetype clears the full stack, barely, once you apply a realistic vacancy rate for a high-demand rental development.
 On the standard 8.3 percent assumption it does not.
-This is why vacancy assumptions matter: they move the answer by +RM 80 per month for a sub-RM 300K unit.
+This is why vacancy assumptions matter: they move the answer by roughly +RM 80 per month for a sub-RM 300K unit.

-The 10 KL properties above are the ones you can verify today on PropertyGuru.
-The full directory names 1,088 properties across 16 Malaysian regions with the complete 12-cost breakdown and building-specific vacancy adjustments — including the ~180 KL properties with genuine +RM 800 to +RM 2,000 surplus after every real cost.
+This post gives you the aggregates and the method.
+The full directory names all 1,088 properties across 16 Malaysian regions with the complete 12-cost breakdown and building-specific vacancy adjustments, including the 174 properties nationwide that clear more than +RM 1,000 per month after every real cost.

 See the full directory →The Pattern: HIGH Confidence Matters More Than Headline Yield

-Nine of the 10 properties above have HIGH confidence.
-The one (Savvy @ Riana Dutamas, not included) with the highest simplified surplus of +RM 666 was MED confidence and dropped out of the list.
-Data depth trumps a marginally higher surplus every time for one simple reason: if you buy a property where the rent comparable is based on one listing, you are gambling on a single data point.
+Data depth trumps a marginally higher surplus every time.
+A property whose simplified surplus looks higher but rests on MED confidence (only 3 to 4 comparables) is a worse bet than a slightly lower surplus backed by HIGH confidence, for one simple reason: if you buy a property where the rent comparable is based on one listing, you are gambling on a single data point.
 If the real achievable rent is even RM 100 lower, your entire buffer disappears.

-- Run them through our Cashflow Calculator with the exact numbers.
-Adjust the maintenance fee to the actual building rate (call the management office — KL condos range from RM 0.22 to RM 0.32/sqft).
+- Run candidates through our Cashflow Calculator with the exact numbers.
+Adjust the maintenance fee to the actual building rate (call the management office, KL condos range from RM 0.22 to RM 0.32/sqft).

 - Adjust the vacancy assumption.
 Default is 8.3 percent (1 month/year).
-For high-demand KL buildings like Minest Residence, use 4 to 5 percent.
+For high-demand KL buildings, use 4 to 5 percent.
 For lower-demand suburbs, stay at 8.3 percent or higher.

 - Verify tenant profile.
-A building with 39 rental comparables is renting to someone.
+A building with dozens of rental comparables is renting to someone.
 Walk the area at 7pm and see who is coming home.

 Why This Matters

-Every listing on PropertyGuru or iProperty shows you a sale price, sometimes a rental figure, maybe a gross yield percentage.
+Every listing on listing portals shows you a sale price, sometimes a rental figure, maybe a gross yield percentage.
 None of them show the full 12-cost breakdown.
 The agents you might talk to are paid on transaction volume, not on whether your property actually cashflows three years later.

 The honest answer for sub-RM 500K KL is that the simplified surplus overstates cashflow by RM 500 to RM 700 per month.
 Properties that look comfortably positive at +RM 650 are actually knife-edges at the full stack.
-Properties that are genuine winners tend to have simplified surplus of +RM 1,000 or more — those are the ones we flag in the paid directory.
+Properties that are genuine winners tend to have simplified surplus of +RM 1,000 or more, and those are the ones we flag in the paid directory.

-The 10 properties above are honest starting points.
-If you use them to verify our data, learn the methodology, and then upgrade to the full directory for the decisions that actually matter, that is exactly how we hope this content gets used.
+The aggregates and method above are honest starting points.
+If you use them to understand the KL market, learn the methodology, and then upgrade to the full directory for the decisions that actually matter, that is exactly how we hope this content gets used.